 There are three levels of sources, based on how close they are to the event or topic being studied.

-Some of your assignments require a certain number of primary sources—information based on direct observation or empirical study.
+Some of your assignments require a certain number of primary sources—information from direct observation of an immediate event, or from empirical study.

 Most sources used are likely to be secondary—analysis or interpretation of primary information.